Achievable logoAchievable logo

 Feedback

-Drug stability refers to a drug’s ability to maintain its original properties and characteristics over time, as it was at the time of manufacture.
-This includes maintaining the chemical, physical, microbiological, therapeutic, and toxicological integrities.
-Examples of instability include microbial contamination of liquid suspensions, discoloration of tablets, degradation leading to reduced drug efficacy on storage, etc. Conducting stability testing is a regulatory requirement for all drugs.
+Drug stability refers to a drug’s ability to maintain the same properties and characteristics it had at the time of manufacture over its storage period.
+This includes maintaining its chemical, physical, microbiological, therapeutic, and toxicological integrity.

 Physical stability of drugs